With the new 'Mt Rainier' edition, your edits build fluidly in the background. This is the fastest World Machine yet.

 Texture maps for terrains are traditionally created by using a combination of elevation and slope restrictions to govern what texture goes where.

-World Machine gives you a richer set of masking tools to direct your textures with:
+World Machine gives you a richer set of masking tools called Selectors to orchestrate your materials:

 It's time to move beyond height and slope based texture distribution.

-Texture weightmaps (also known as splat-maps) are a set of one or more RGBA bitmaps whose channels act as weights controlling the distribute of materials at any given location in the world.
+Texture weightmaps (also known as splat-maps) are a set of one or more RGBA bitmaps whose channels act as weights controlling the distribution of materials at any given location in the world.